JulianDomingo/WebSecurity/project6/README.md

   * [X]  Verify the correct password.
   * [X]  Do not create a User Enumeration vulnerability.

-5\.
-If a user fails to log in:
+5. If a user fails to log in:
-  * [ ]  Record the failed login for the first 5 attempts.
+  * [X]  Record the failed login for the first 5 attempts.
-  * [ ]  Return a "too many failed logins" message after 5 attempts.
+  * [X]  Return a "too many failed logins" message after 5 attempts.
-  * [ ]  Future attempts will show the number of minutes remaining in the lockout.
+  * [X]  Future attempts will show the number of minutes remaining in the lockout.
-  * [ ]  After the lockout period, the failed logins count resets to 0.
+  * [X]  After the lockout period, the failed logins count resets to 0.

-6\.
-After any successful login:
+6. After any successful login:
-  * [ ]  Set the failed_logins.count for the username to 0.
+  * [X]  Set the failed_logins.count for the username to 0.

 7\.
 SQLi and XSS
   * [ ]  Do not introduce any SQLI Injection and Cross-Site Scripting vulnerabilities.